harshmangat/Mini-Property-Listing-Dashboard/README.md

 # Mini Property Listing Dashboard

-Welcome to the **Mini Property Listing Dashboard**, a modern React application showcasing property listings with dynamic filtering, searching, and an easy-to-use interface for adding new properties.
+Welcome to the **Mini Property Listing Dashboard**, a modern React application showcasing property listings with dynamic filtering, searching, and an easy to use interface for adding new properties.

 ---